 There is also plenty of opportunity to play sports with the children, all schools are built around a football pitch-sized space so there is scope to play football, basketball or volleyball.
 Alternatively you can help with clubs for art, music or drama.
 You will need to apply energy to start extra classes for local villagers, for example, to arrange activities or sports with other schools, but it will be worth it!
 Scouting is important in Thai schools and scout or guide uniforms are worn once a week.
 On other days different dress is worn.

-As your project comes to an end it is not quite time to say goodbye… AV includes approximately four weeks of independent travel at the end of the venture, to ensure a good balance of volunteering and adventure.
+As your project comes to an end it is not quite time to say goodbye… we offer approximately four weeks of independent travel at the end of the venture, to ensure a good balance of volunteering and adventure.
 Thailand and the surrounding countries of South East Asia have lots of exciting and beautiful places to explore which you won’t get to see on your weekends alone.